nagyist/electronicsleep.FlashCards/README.md

 Author: Chris Robertson

-License: Released under the MIT license
+License: Released under the BSD license

 Purpose: A simple flashcard application for anyone, particularly college and high school students to learn programming and math and can be used to record anything.
 Think of it like a associtave memory array program.
 I got the idea for this program to keep my mind sharp for interviews and I wanted to remember facts I have to look up often with a goal of being a better programmer.
 I left the application as simple as possible so that students can extend the functionality without too much complexity.
 This is the open source version, there is a web version.